gloryming/Tairan/Guide.md

 ###Requirements

 - Using Markdown to complete the assignments.
-- Do not using html labels, just Markdown.
+- Do not use html labels, just Markdown.
 - Make sure every single word(including the notations in the code snippet) has been translated in Chinese, except the words in the picture.
 - Do not keep the English in the final version you give me.